 One of the most impressive additions is the auto-optimize feature.
 This means that the wheel will be able to change its settings to best mirror what you need.
 It can be auto-optimized to fit your driving style, your driving line, what track you’re on, what car you’re using, how these two interact.
 Simply put it’s your own little engineering department inside the wheel itself.

-The wheel itself is still built with high quality items and materials, but they simply don’t feel as top of the range as the ones the DD1 uses.
+The wheel itself is still built with high quality items and materials, but they simply don’t feel as top of the range as the ones the DD1 or DD2 uses.
 This is perhaps the only criticism we have for this wheel, and if that’s not praise enough then nothing will be able to satisfy your needs.

-Also Great: Simucube 2 Sport
+Fourth Place: Simucube 2 Sport

 Another impressive addition to the DD wheel family, the Simucube 2 Sport will have you feeling every grain of dust your wheels touch